4Players/odin-unreal-fmod-adapter/README.md

 To set up the ODIN Voice Chat Plugin, please take a look at our Getting-Started guide, which you can find [here](https://docs.4players.io/voice/unreal).

-This guide will show you the changes to make, when integrating Odin with FMOD based on the outcome of the Getting Started Guide - as most steps are identical to the usual integration of Odin in your Unreal Project and we only need to exchange a few nodes and scene components in the end.
+This readme will show you the changes to make, when integrating Odin with FMOD based on the outcome of the Getting Started Guide - as most steps are identical to the usual integration of Odin in your Unreal Project and we only need to exchange a few nodes and scene components in the end.

 A sophisticated example can be found in a branch of our [Demo Project Repository](https://github.com/4Players/odin-unreal-demo/tree/fmod-adapter-sample).